An-Be/multiverse-portfolio/durable-skills/README.md

 ## Overview of my learnings on the job

 I joined my team at Amex at a crucial time.
 Our team is currently migrating our app from Angular to React.
-This migration is crucial to enhance app performance, ease troubleshooting for devs, reducing outages, making our app more scalable, and optimizing the development process.
+This migration is needed to enhance app performance, ease troubleshooting for devs, reduce outages, make our app more scalable, and to optimize the development process.

 I have worked on critical parts in this migration: